PrinciplesDotDev/principles/documentation-close-to-code.md

 Documentation, in all forms, should be as close as it can be to the code.

-The further away documentation is from the source of the code, the more *friction* will be created in understanding the code, the slower the teams output will be and the more likely it will go unmaintained.
+The further away documentation is from the source of the code, the more difficult it becomes to understand the code. more *friction* is created in understanding the code, the slower the teams output will be and the more likely it will go unmaintained.

 There are many forms of documentation: